Alli1223/CPD/Year 3/CPD Semester Two.md

 Monday I spent from 8-6 in the studio working on getting porting task done, however it wasn't up to a very good standard.

 Tuesday had a supervisor meeting which was super helpful, and I now have a better idea how to summarize my paper.
 I also spent the afternoon with Tom, putting the game demo video together.

+Wednesday I had a rest day, as the last two weeks have been v. stressful, so just needed to chill out a bit, and spend the day customising my laptops ubuntu themes, to make it look beautiful.

+Thursday spent all night working on the disertation, and progress is very slow still.
+Handed in the group game in the morning, I am kind of worried about that submission, as my contribution to the group game is minimal.

+Friday spent most of the day resting from thursday, spent friday night working on dissertation again.

+### Problems I encountered this week:
+* Minimal contribution to group game submission
+* No user stories for group game
+* Minimal progress towards dissertation